IV. Policies and Procedures

 A. Alcohol Use for Campus Events Policy

 In accordance with Illinois law, all students born on or after January 1, 1957 who are taking at least half-time credit hours per semester must supply evidence documented by a health care provider of vaccination for diphtheria, tetanus, meningitis, measles, rubella and mumps and such other vaccination as the State of Illinois elects to mandate.
-In addition, International students must provide a recent Interferon Gamma Assay (IGRA) through TSPOT or Quantiferon Gold serum testing prior to their arrival to the United States.
+In addition, International students must provide a recent Interferon Gamma Assay (IGRA) through T SPOT or Quantiferon Gold serum testing prior to their arrival to the United States.
 Blood tests must be drawn no earlier than 4 weeks prior to arrival.
 Immunization records must be submitted to Student Health and Wellness by or before the first day of class.
 A registration hold will be placed on the accounts, which will have the effect of prohibiting registration for the subsequent semester, of all students who are non-compliant with the immunization requirement.
 As and to the extent allowed by Illinois law, exemption from one or more of the specific requirements may be granted based on documented medical or religious reasons.
-Please complete and submit the appropriate exemption form, which can be found online at www.iit.edu/shwc.
+Please complete and submit the appropriate exemption form, which can be found online at https://web.iit.edu/shwc.
 Anyone with a vaccine exemption may be excluded from Illinois Tech in the event of a measles, rubella, mumps, meningitis or diphtheria outbreak in accordance with public health law.
-Please contact the Student Health and Wellness Center with any questions regarding the immunization policy or requirements at 312-567-7550 or via e-mail at firstname.lastname@example.org.
+Please contact the Student Health and Wellness Center with any questions regarding the immunization policy or requirements at 312-567-7550 or via e-mail at email@example.com.

 Illinois Tech has established a Concealed Carry and Prohibition Regarding Firearms and Weapons on Campus Policy pursuant to the 2013 Illinois Firearm Concealed Carry Act and its enabling regulations.
-The terms and provisions of this Policy are posted online at https://web.iit.edu/general-counsel/resources/policies-and-procedures, are incorporated by this reference.
+The terms and provisions of this Policy are posted online at web.iit.edu/sites/web/files/departments/general-counsel/policies/procedure_q9_weapon_prohibition.pdf, are incorporated by this reference.

 In sum, as Illinois Tech is committed to providing a safe and secure environment for the Illinois Tech community and its guests, it has established broad restrictions on the ability to carry Firearms or Weapons, concealed or otherwise, on its Campus.
 In short, this means that no person covered by this Policy, unless authorized by law or specifically exempted by federal or state law or this Policy, is authorized to possess a Weapon or Firearm while engaged in Illinois Tech-related business or activities or otherwise present in, on or about the Property of Illinois Tech located on the Campus.